ThePandalorian/impact-fac/README.md

 _Note:_ submitted as an assignment for a course on Biostatistics in [IISER Pune](http://www.iiserpune.ac.in)

-Chitnis, Patel and Phaniraj (2019) - in alphabetical order
+Work done by Shivam Chitnis, Shivangi Patel and Nikhil Phaniraj